 You’re welcome.
 But I get it, you wanted an actual explanation.

-To a Westerner, the concept of an idol is kind of tough to digest; the nearest U.S. approximation might be Jennifer Lopez, who’s been a crossover pop star, an actor, a fashion and cosmetics model and talent competition judge (among plenty of other things).
+To a Westerner, the concept of “Idol” is kind of tough to digest; the nearest U.S. approximation might be Jennifer Lopez or Justin Timberlake who have been crossover pop stars, actors, fashion models, appeared on talent and variety shows and plenty of other things.
 Maybe Madonna in the 90s, when she was everywhere.
 Lady Gaga.
 Beyonce.

-Basically, an idol, properly understood, is an all-pervasive media personality.
-It’s more than being a pop star (Kyary Pamyu Pamyu is one of the biggest stars in the world, but she rejects the notion of being an idol), but appearing on TV and in movies, modeling, hosting their own shows, and on and on.
-Until fairly recently, most idols were flash-in-the-pan phenomena, coming out of nowhere to shine brightly for a few inescapable months, then disappearing while new personalities rose to take their place.
+Basically, an idol, traditionally understood, is an all-pervasive media personality.
+It’s more than being a pop star, but appearing on TV and in movies, modeling, hosting their own shows, and on and on.

-Idols have been part of the Japanese cultural landscape for a few decades, really, but haven’t always been as insanely popular as they are lately — for the past couple decades, idol has exploded into what has been dubbed “The Warring Idol Period”.
-Not only is idol the dominant pop cultural force in Japan, but it’s adapted to better saturate TV, film, fashion and almost all other forms of marketing and entertainment media.
+Basically, idols have been part of the Japanese cultural landscape for decades, really, but haven’t always been as insanely popular and pervasive as they are lately — for the past couple decades, idol has exploded into what has been dubbed “The Warring Idol Period”.
+Not only is idol the dominant pop cultural force in music, but it has adapted to better saturate TV, film, fashion and almost all other forms of marketing and entertainment media.

 You mean idols don’t get rich?